Sage-Bionetworks/schematic/DOCUMENTATION.md

 pip install synapseclient
 ```

-* Dataset upload from a local folder to a Synapse storage location:
+- To upload a dataset from a local folder to a Synapse storage location, you can modify the script below

 ```python
 # the python Synapse client module